Krasi999/Java-projects/README.md

 # Java-projects
-All the projects I have done on Java.
+All the projects I have done on Java both independently and at university.